fbpx

 Photo credit: Coast Guard News

 Do you know the proper etiquette to follow when the National Anthem is performed or played?
-Whether you are attending a sports game, concert, funeral, etc., you will probably find yourself in this position at some point or another.
+Whether you are attending a sports game, concert, military funeral, etc., you will probably find yourself in this position at some point or another.

 Proper Anthem Protocol Order for Civilians